 7. If you are asked to pick one option out of a few ones but don’t know the correct answer, try to take a guess.

 First of all, rule out the answers that you are sure are wrong.
 Always try to guess if you have sufficient grounds to exclude options.
 Usually, the first choice is correct, so don’t change your answers if you are not sure.

 8. Try to answer to the point.

 Describe your main idea in the first sentence.
-In the first paragraph make an overview of your essay.
-After it expand the outlined concepts in detail.
-Add to your answers more information, examples, excerpts from textbooks or lecture notes.
+In the first paragraph, make an overview of your essay.
+After it, expand the outlined concepts in detail.
+Add to your answers more information, examples, excerpts from textbooks, or lecture notes.

 10. Analyze your results.

 Each exam prepares you for the next one.
 Decide what strategies are right for you.
 Find out which of them don’t work, and don’t use them in the future.
-Use your test papers for preparation for the end-of-course exams.
+Use your test papers for preparation for the end-of-course written exams.

-Copyright © 2018 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
-For permission to reprint,
+For permission to reprint, contact us.